Monday, April 21, 2014

 Tilt Toward In-Store Price Comparisons

 Researchers at Babson College and California Polytechnic State University identified factors that make consumers more receptive to within-store than between-store price cues.
-Using other consumer behavior research to extend those findings, here’s a tip for tipping the comparisons in your favor if a purchase prospect wants to keep the focus on price: Position the purchase as utilitarian rather than hedonic.
+Among them is to position the purchase as utilitarian rather than hedonic.

 Consumers make decisions for a mix of utilitarian and hedonic reasons.
 The utilitarian is to get a job done.
 The hedonic is to feel pleasure.
 When buying a power saw, the utilitarian is to have a way to cut things and the hedonic is to experience pride in the clean cuts.